hashicorp/terraform-provider-google-beta/website/docs/r/binaryauthorization_attestor.html.markdown

 $ terraform import -provider=google-beta google_binary_authorization_attestor.default {{name}}
 ```

--> If you're importing a resource with beta features, make sure to include `provider=google-beta"
+-> If you're importing a resource with beta features, make sure to include `-provider=google-beta"
 as an argument so that Terraform uses the correct provider to import your resource.